alanswx/ckan-vagrant-geodatagov/README.md

 2. Install the lastest [vagrant](http://downloads.vagrantup.com/)
 3. Install pip
 4. Install ansible
-3. Clone this repository, eg `git clone --recursive clone git://github.com/ckan-vagrant-geodatagov.git`
+3. Clone this repository, eg `git clone --recursive git@github.com:alanswx/ckan-vagrant-geodatagov.git`
 4. Move to the directory with your terminal application `cd ckan-vagrant-geodatagov/`
 5. Make sure the submodule is there, if you didn't use recursive, then: git submodule init and git submodule update
 6. Create the instance `vagrant up`